No items found.

 Instructions:

-1. Make the Dipping Sauce - In a small bowl, combine 15ml soy sauce, 15ml rice vinegar, 2.5ml chili oil, and 2.5ml sesame oil.
+In a small bowl, combine 15 ml (1 tbsp) soy sauce, 15 ml (1 tbsp) rice vinegar, 2.5 ml (½ tsp) chili oil, and 2.5 ml (½ tsp) sesame oil.
 Stir well and set aside.

-3. Cook the Dumplings - Heat a non-stick or cast iron skillet over medium-high heat.
-Add 15ml neutral oil and swirl to coat.
+Heat a non-stick skillet over medium-high heat.
+Add 15 ml (1 tbsp) neutral oil and swirl to coat.
 Place dumplings flat-side down in a single layer and cook for 2 minutes until the bottoms are lightly golden.

-4. Add the Slurry - Pour the slurry into the pan, it will sizzle immediately.
+Pour the slurry into the pan.
 Cover with a lid and cook for 6–8 minutes until almost all the water has evaporated and the skirt has formed.

-5. Finish and Serve - Remove the lid and cook for a further 1–2 minutes to crisp up any remaining moisture.
-The skirt should be golden, lacy, and crispy.
-Loosen with a spatula and carefully flip onto a serving plate skirt-side up.
+Remove the lid and cook for a further 1–2 minutes to crisp up.
+Flip onto a serving plate skirt-side up.
 Serve immediately with the dipping sauce.

 Common Mistakes:

-• Moving the dumplings after adding the slurry.
-Let the skirt form completely undisturbed.
+• Moving the dumplings after adding the slurry — let the skirt form completely undisturbed.

 Notes: